retromaniak/ESPREZ/README.md

     break;
 ```

-This modification allows handling vendor-specific setup requests and responding appropriately to the host.
-It also enables sending processed data (converted to a hex string) back to the host.
+This modification processes vendor-specific setup requests by logging their details, sending a debug response back to the host, and invoking a callback for further processing.
+Unsupported requests are rejected by stalling the control endpoint.

 ---